Political Science (POLS)

 This course examines the role of organized interests in American politics and policymaking.
 It explores topics such as group formation and organization, strategies of political advocacy, access to decision-makers, and influence in the policy process.

 POLS 5315.
 PUBLIC OPINION.
 3 Hours.

 Describes the development of survey research and commonly-encountered problems in surveys.
 Focuses most heavily on the contemporary practice of public opinion research, particularly in the American setting.
 Class presentations, a short research paper, and journal article readings.

 POLS 5316.
 PUBLIC LEADERSHIP: RACE, ETHNICITY, & GENDER.
 3 Hours.

 Study of leadership theories, skills and traits, with focus on the intersections of race, ethnicity, and gender on public leadership in the public arena.

 POLS 5317.
-ETHNIC GROUPS AND THE NATION STATE.
+RACE AND ETHNICITY IN AMERICAN POLITICS.
 3 Hours.

 POLS 5318.
 WOMEN IN THE POLITICAL PROCESS.
 3 Hours.